Residence Halls

 Breadcrumb

-Whittier College is a residential community where the vast majority of students live in one of seven residence halls that grace the campus - Ball, Campbell, Johnson, Harris, Stauffer, Turner, and Wanberg.
+Whittier College is a residential community where the vast majority of students live in one of six residence halls that grace the campus.

-Some large and some small, each hall has an individual architectural style and interior décor, and each year, develops a personality unique to its inhabitants.
+Some large and some small, each hall has an individual architectural style and interior décor, and each year develops a personality unique to its inhabitants.
+Residence halls are staffed by full-time Area Directors (ADs) and undergraduate Resident Advisors (RAs), who provide students with continuous support, assistance, and program opportunities for learning and development.

 Each hall contains common lounge areas, with cable television, fireplaces, internet access, and basic cooking facilities.
 Additionally, each residence hall is conveniently located close to campus resources such as the Counseling Center, Graham Athletics Center, and Wardman Library.